Man arrested after stabbing in Dartmouth

 The victim was taken to Rhode Island Hospital for non-life threatening injuries.

-During their investigation, police were able to identify the suspect as Tyreke Brooks, 26, of Manchester, Connecticut.
+During their investigation, police were able to identify the suspect as Tyreke Brooks, 26, of Manchester, Conn.

-Just after 8 a.m., police learned that Brooks and returned the the Residence Inn.
+Around 8 a.m., police learned that Brooks had returned to the Residence Inn.
 Officers went to the hotel and arrested him without incident.

-Brooks, who was charged with assault and batter with a dangerous weapon, also had two outstanding warrants for his arrest.
+Brooks, who was charged with assault and battery with a dangerous weapon, also had two outstanding warrants for his arrest.